Cat owners usually have the following question in mind: Should I feed my cat dry, wet or raw food?

 Drinking water only is not enough to keep your cat hydrated.
 Remember that cats get moisture from preys so they don’t tend to drink too much water.
 This is why it’s so important to feed your cat wet food.
 Also, your cat will be happy to eat wet food because they love the taste of it!

 Both dry and canned food need to contain healthy ingredients to be a winner mix diet.

 Dry Food: Don’t feed your cat a dry food containing grains or too many carbs.
 The 5 main ingredients need to be protein based, avoiding too much fish in the formula.
 If the recipe contains fish, it needs to be further down the list.
 The dry food needs to have a low amount of Phosphorous, ash, and calcium, so pay attention to whole eggs and too many red meats.
-Ideal dry foods are based in Turkey, Chicken, Duck.
+Ideal dry foods are based on Turkey, Chicken, Duck and Rabbit.

 Wet canned food: It needs to contain protein in the first ingredients and leave the potatoes and vegetables further down the list.
 Try to choose formulas containing vegetables that help with the cat’s digestive system such as carrots, peas, pumpkin/squash.
 Avoid canned formulas containing carrageenan and fish.